makuge/web23-exercise-2/README.md

     Then, you will add navigation from the overview page `index.html` to the edit page `edit.html`.
 This navigation is triggered when the user clicks the `Edit` button of a movie.

-    Finally, we will add the `Save` and `Cancel` buttons.
+    Finally, we will add the `Save` and `Cancel` buttons to the edit page.
 The `Save` button will be implemented in task 3 (for the moment it does nothing), the `Cancel` button navigates back to `index.html`, our movie overview page.

 3. The third task finally adds the code to update the movie data modified by the user.
 This is triggered when the user clicks the `Save` button in our movie form.
-Saving a modified movie involves another endpoint on the server, the `PUT /movies:/imdbID` endpoint, which you will also implement.
+Saving a modified movie involves another endpoint on the server, the `PUT /movies:/imdbID` endpoint, which you will implement in this task.

 ### Checking your implementation
-As in exercise 1, to check whether your implementation is working as expected you **run** Cypress end-to-end tests.
+As in exercise 1, to check whether your implementation is working as expected, you **run** Cypress end-to-end tests.
 These tests are the exact same tests we will use to assess your implementation once you commit it to the GitHub repository.
 In this exercise there are a total of 10 tests, each for one of the subtasks.

 To start the tests, run